pro-codes090/stm32f4-gpio-driver/README.md

 # stm32f4-gpio-driver

-GPIO Bare metal drivers for stm32 f4 family of microcontrollers written in C from scratch .The driver allows user to configure the gpio pins of stm32 microcontroller in Input Mode , Output mode , Alternate function mode , interrupt mode and configure interrupt priority .
-The driver also exposes apis to read and write data to and from gpio pins and enable and disable interrupts .
+GPIO Bare metal drivers for stm32 f4 family of microcontrollers written in C from scratch.
+The driver allows user to configure the gpio pins of stm32 microcontroller in Input Mode, Output mode, Alternate function mode, interrupt mode and configure interrupt priority.
+The driver also exposes apis to read and write data to and from gpio pins and enable and disable interrupts.

 ## Project file structure

-**Src** : The Src folder contains the main application file ( main.c ) .
-The user might change the contents of the file if needed .
-The folder contains example code each example with its own source file .
+**Src** : The Src folder contains the main application file ( main.c ).
+The user might change the contents of the file if needed.
+The folder contains example code each example with its own source file.

-**drivers** : folder contains further sub folder **Src** and **Inc** .
+**drivers** : folder contains further sub folder **Src** and **Inc**.

 - **Src** : Src folder contains driver source (.c) file which has all the driver apis the application file uses
-- **Inc** : Inc folder contains the driver header (.h) file which has all the function prototypes and configuration macros .
+- **Inc** : Inc folder contains the driver header (.h) file which has all the function prototypes and configuration macros.

 # driver apis Usage

-All the examples and code have been tested on [Stm32f407vgt6 disc1 board](https://www.st.com/en/evaluation-tools/stm32f4discovery.html) if you own a different board from st of F4 family no changes should be made to the code
+All the examples and code have been tested on [Stm32f407vgt6 disc1 board](https://www.st.com/en/evaluation-tools/stm32f4discovery.html) if you own a different board from ST of F4 family no changes should be made to the code

 ## GPIO_PeripClockControl ()